beverworrior/Battle_ship/README.md

 This is a simple implementation of the classic Battleship game in Python.

+## Users
+This game is for the player to sink three ships before the guessing reaching maximum of 10 times.

 ## Getting Started
 To play the game, you can follow these steps: